GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----------------|---------------|---------|------------
 200 | string |  Report successfully updated| As described below

-For each Subawardee in the request, the API will process the request as described.
-If the Subawardee request passes all validations as specified in the [General Error Messages](#general-error-messages) section, the subaward report will be updated successfully and HTTP Status code 200 will be returned.
-If the Subawardee request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report is saved in "Published" status.
-If any validations fail, validation error messages are sent back as a part of the response body.
+The API will process each request as described for all Subawardees within the request.
+* If the Subawardee request passes all validations as specified in the [General Error Messages](#general-error-messages) section, the Subaward report for the Subawardee will be updated and HTTP Status code 200 will be returned.
+* If the Subawardee request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report will save in "Published" status.
+* If any validations fail, validation error messages are sent back as a part of the response body.
 The report status is updated as described below.
 	* If the updates are being performed on a "Draft" report, and there are validation failures, then the report stays in "Draft" status.
 If there are no validation failures, the report is updated to "Published" status.
  	* If the updates are being performed on a "Published" report, a new subawardReportNumber is assigned to the update request.
 If there are validation failures, then the report status is set to "Reopened".
-If there are no validation failures, the new subaward report moves to "Published" status and the previous "Published" report is archived.
+If there are no validation failures, the new Subaward report moves to "Published" status and the previous "Published" report is archived.

 See the [Response JSON](#response-json) section for the response structure and specific examples.